Connect financial statements to inventory planning for better cash flow and growth

 Communicating with Stakeholders

-Whatever happens, and however you decide to respond, always maintain transparency with your key stakeholders.
+Whatever happens, and however you decide to respond to tariffs, always maintain transparency with your key stakeholders.
 If tariffs are impacting your business and financial performance, your stakeholders should be the first to know.

 Explain the situation to investors, lenders, and even your customers (especially if price increases are necessary).
 Show them you have a plan and you are addressing changes proactively.